lebsral/strawberry-r-via-spelling/README.md

 - Only the English token subset (~50k tokens, see `english_tokens.json`) is used for all experiments.
 - Model configuration uses specific sampling parameters: Temperature=0.6, TopP=0.95, TopK=20, MinP=0 (for non-thinking mode).
 - All scripts, data, and evaluation are Qwen3-4B-specific.
+- **Task 15 (Qwen3-4B compatibility migration) is complete.
+All code, data, and documentation have been audited and updated to enforce non-thinking mode.
+All subtasks are done or cancelled as appropriate.**
+- **CI/CD safeguards for thinking mode are not implemented and not planned.
+Enforcement is via code and documentation only.**
 - **Project policy audit (2024-06-11):** The entire codebase, documentation, and configuration were audited.
 All code, configs, and docs strictly enforce non-thinking mode.
 No references to thinking mode remain except as explicit prohibitions.
 See `/docs/analysis.md`, `/docs/templates.md`, `/docs/data_format.md`, and `/docs/token_extraction.md` for details.

 ## Task 14.1: Qwen3-4B Model Setup (Status: DONE)